Zahtec/typefile/README2.md

 TypeFile must be in a UTF-8 encoded file.
 TypeFiles must always end in `.tf`.
 TypeFile is case-sensitive.
-TypeFile will ignore all whitespace (Tabs and spaces) except for inside a string.
+TypeFile will ignore all whitespace (Tabs and spaces) except for inside quotes (strings).
 The proper [MIME](https://en.wikipedia.org/wiki/Media_type) type for TypeFile is `text/typefile`.

 ## 📕 Docs